 induced drag, or drag due to lift.

-Induced drag is a three dimensional effect related to the wing tips;
+Induced drag is a three dimensional effect related to the distribution of lift

 Wings with an elliptical

 planform also have lower induced drag than

 rectangular wings, as expressed in the efficiency factor in the induced drag equation.

 aerodynamic performance of the British Spitfire of World War II is partially

 attributable to its elliptic shaped wing which gave the aircraft a very low

 For many years, wing designers have attempted to reduce the induced drag component